hybridgroup/mechanoid/README.md

 func main() {}
 ```

-Compile this program to WASM using Mechanoid:
+You can compile this program to WASM using the `mecha build` command:

 ```bash
 $ mecha build